ThatOpen/engine_docs/docs/api/@thatopen/components/classes/Raycasters.md

 # Raycasters

-A component that manages raycasters for different worlds.
-It uses a Map to store raycasters for each world, and automatically disposes them when the world is disposed.
+A component that manages a raycaster for each world and automatically disposes it when its corresponding world is disposed. 📕 [Tutorial](https://docs.thatopen.com/Tutorials/Components/Core/Raycasters). 📘 [API](https://docs.thatopen.com/api/@thatopen/components/classes/Raycasters).

 ## Extends